mayank-khare/freeCodeCamp/guide/english/wordpress/index.md

 Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.

+## Core Technologies

+The WordPress core is developed using PHP at Backend and MySQL as the DataBase.
+The Frontend included HTML, CSS, JavaScript and Everything we want to add-on.

 ### More Information